-Social media is transforming all aspects of adoption, from recruiting and preparing families to providing postadoption services.
-Social media can help family members, including birth siblings in different placements, stay connected.
-These connections can also help adoptive parents fill gaps in their child's medical history and other birth-family information.
-With the many social media platforms available, almost any adoption has the potential to be opened, allowing direct communication between the birth and adoptive families and the adopted person.
-This climate of increased openness raises questions about how families are prepared for adoption and what services are available to support them if communication is opened before all parties are prepared.
+Social media is transforming all aspects of adoption, from recruiting and preparing families for adoption to providing postadoption services.
+Social media helps family members stay connected, including birth siblings in different placements.
+These connections help adoptive parents fill gaps in their child's medical history and other birth-family information.
+With many social media platforms available, almost any adoption has the potential to be open, allowing direct communication between birth and adoptive families and the adopted child.
+This climate of increased openness raises questions about how families can prepare for adoption and what services are available to support them if communication is opened before all parties are prepared.

-Social media networks can also be an important avenue for recruiting families and raising awareness about the need for adoptive parents for children in foster care.
-This section provides resources and information that promote the use of social media for an agency or organization and provides additional resources to help engage parents and caregivers involved in adoption.
+Social media networks are also an important avenue for recruiting families and raising awareness about the need for adoptive parents for children in foster care.
+This section provides resources that promote the use of social media for an agency or organization and additional information to help engage parents and caregivers involved in adoption.